-In support of the USDA open government initiative.15 and to increase transparency and learning, all USDA final evaluation reports will be made publicly available on the FAS website.
+In support of the USDA open government initiative 18 and to increase transparency and learning, all final versions of USDA evaluation reports will be made publicly available on the FAS website.
+Evaluators shall provide a copy of the evaluation reports that is free of personally identifiable information (PII) and proprietary information.
 In addition, USDA will regularly publish information on project and program level results and accomplishments.
 This will ensure that the widest audiences as possible are reached and that other organizations learn from FAS's experiences.
-Principled exceptions may be made where classified, personal or proprietary information is concerned.
+Principled exceptions may be made where classified, personal, or proprietary information is concerned.
+Finally, USDA regularly discusses evaluation reports with key stakeholders, including internal staff, implementers, and interagency partners where appropriate, for the purpose of applying findings to program improvement.
+Reports are disseminated and saved as part of project records.